Degenerative Joint Disease, DJD, OA — All the Same Condition

-How Common Is Arthritis in Cats?
+How Common Is Feline Osteoarthritis?

 Why Is Feline Arthritis Often Overlooked?